mtovmassian/flaskeleton/README.md

 ### Configuration

-You will find a configuration file under `api/config/conf.cfg`.
+You will find a configuration file under `api/config/config.yml`.
 Three profiles are stored:
-  - DEV: local environment
+  - dev: local environment
-  - PROD: production environment
+  - prod: production environment
-  - TEST: test environment
+  - test: test environment

 ### Launch server
 Run this command into the `flaskeleton` directory: